magento/devdocs/guides/v2.2/cloud/cdn/configure-fastly.md

    The following list shows which Fastly shield locations to use based an AWS
   region:

 	 - ap-northeast-1 => tokyo-jp2
 	 - ap-southeast-1 => singapore-sg
 	 - ap-southeast-2 => sydney-au
 	 - ap-south-1 => singapore-sg
 	 - eu-central-1 => frankfurt-de
 	 - eu-west-1 => london-uk, london_city-uk
 	 - eu-west-2 => london-uk, london_city-uk
 	 - eu-west-3 => cdg-par-fr
 	 - sa-east-1	=> gru-br-sa
 	 - us-east-1 => iad-va-us
 	 - us-east-2 => iad-va-us
 	 - us-west-1 => sjc-ca-us
 	 - us-west-2 => sea-wa-us

 1. Modify the timeout values (in microseconds) for the connection to the shield, time between bytes, and time for the first byte.
 We recommend keeping the default timeout settings.

 1. Optionally, select to **Activate the backend and Shield after editing or saving**.

-1. Click **Upload** to save.
-The settings are communicated to Fastly.
+1. Click **Upload** to save your changes and upload them to the Fastly servers.

 1. In the Magento Admin, click **Save Config**.

-For more information from Fastly, see the Magento 2 [Backend settings guide](https://github.com/fastly/fastly-magento2/blob/21b61c8189971275589219d418332798efc7db41/Documentation/Guides/BACKEND-SETTINGS.md).
+For more information, see the Magento 2 [Backend settings guide](https://github.com/fastly/fastly-magento2/blob/21b61c8189971275589219d418332798efc7db41/Documentation/Guides/BACKEND-SETTINGS.md) in the Fastly module documentation.

 ### Configure purge options {#purge}